munificent/craftinginterpreters/book/optimization.md

 When we add new functionality, we validate correctness by writing tests -- Lox programs that use a feature and pass if the VM behaves property.
-This lets us pin down behavior and ensure we don't break things as we make other changes.

-We have the same needs when it comes to performance:
+This lets us pin down behavior and ensure we don't break existing features when we add new ones.
+We have similar needs when it comes to performance:

 1. How do we validate that an optimization *does* improve performance and by how much?

-2. How do ensure that other unrelated changes don't *regress* performance?
+2. How do we ensure that other unrelated changes don't *regress* performance?

-The Lox programs we write for that are *benchmarks*.
+The Lox programs we write for to accomplish those are *benchmarks*.
 These are carefully crafted programs that stress some part of the language implementation.
 They measure not *what* the program does, but how <span name="much">*long*</span> it takes to do it.

 <aside name="much">

 Most benchmarks measure running time.
-But, of course, you'll also often end up writing benchmarks that measure use of other resources too -- memory allocation, how much time is spent in the garbage collector, start up time, etc.
+But, of course, you'll eventually find yourself needing to write benchmarks that measure memory allocation, how much time is spent in the garbage collector, start up time, etc.

 </aside>